-Protein can be converted to glucose via gluconeogenesis if there is no other fuel available.
-However, gluconeogenesis is hard to do, and the body only resorts to increased levels of gluconeogenesis above baseline in emergency situations.
+Protein can be converted to glucose via gluconeogenesis if no other fuel is available.
+However, gluconeogenesis is hard to do, and the body only resorts to increased levels of gluconeogenesis above baseline in emergencies.
 Gluconeogenesis yields only 2 ATP from 6 ATP.

 Too much protein is dangerous for your kidneys

-High levels of protein are only a concern if you have a pre-existing kidney issue.
+High protein levels are only a concern if you have a pre-existing kidney issue.

 For all the talk about “excess protein”, protein intake is self-limiting.
 People struggle to consume excessive amounts of protein for a significant length of time.